bloominstituteoftechnology/node-db1-project/README.md

 For this lab you will:

 - write SQL statements against a pre-populated database using an online tool.
 Once you have the correct SQL Statement for each query, write it inside the `queries.md` file under the appropriate heading.
-- install [`SQLite Studio`](https://sqlitestudio.pl/index.rvt) and use it to create a database with this codebase.
+- install [`SQLite Studio`](https://sqlitestudio.pl/index.rvt) and use it to create a database within this codebase.
 - using `SQLite Studio` add a table to the database you just created.
 - write API endpoints to interact with your database